* Early weakness brings in the buyers, VIX slides

 U.S. equities have rallied strongly since the beginning of the year, helped by signs of improvement in the economy and the support of equities by the Federal Reserve’s quantitative easing program, making recent pullbacks short lived as investors use them as a buying opportunity.

 “These dips are consistently bought.
 There is definitely a soft floor for the market,” said Peter Kenny, managing director at Knight Capital in Jersey City, New Jersey.

 “It’s a QE bid,” Kenny said, referring to the Fed’s policy of keeping short-term interest rates near zero since late 2008.
 “Quite frankly, earnings have not disappointed to the point where it is has been disrupted, and there is nothing out there that seems to be getting in the way of this slow but very consistent and methodical drift higher in the market.”

 On Monday, the S&P 500 rose to its highest intraday level since Oct.
 15, 2007.

 The Dow has climbed 10 percent for the year, while the S&P 500 is up more than 9 percent.

 Wall Street had traded slightly lower earlier in the day as Italy’s credit downgrade and disappointing Chinese economic data gave investors a reason to pause.

-The U.S.-listed shares of BlackBerry surged 14.1 percent to $14.90 after AT&T said it will start selling the company’s new BlackBerry Z10 touchscreen smartphone in the United States on March 22.
+The U.S.-listed shares of BlackBerry surged 12 percent to $14.63 after U.S. carriers said they would soon begin selling the company’s long-delayed Z10 device.

-In contrast, Dick’s Sporting Goods Inc tumbled 10.8 percent to $45.11 after the retailer reported lower-than-expected fourth-quarter results and gave a disappointing forecast.
+In contrast, Dick’s Sporting Goods Inc slid 10.3 percent to $45.40 after the retailer reported lower-than-expected fourth-quarter results and gave a disappointing forecast.